UniBreakfast/up2require/README.md

 So what it actually does is it provides a function `upgradeToUpdate(require)` which does exactly that, it upgrades the normal `require(module)` function you passed into it with three new ways to call it to get the required module to always be *fresh* (in sync with the last changes to its file).
 And if called the usual way like `require(module)` it will act just as the normal one does.

 To keep the module always fresh it'll return to you not the loaded module itself but the wrapper around it.
 That wrapper will do normal `require(module)` inside itself when called as a function or it will act as a proxy if you will try to access some properties or methods on the object returned by your module.
 And the second thing it'll do is it will watch the module file with some pretty fast OS-magic and when that file changes it will clear the `require.cache` for it.
-So being accessed again it will be fresh as new (because it will be!).
+So being accessed again it will work according to the current file content.

 # Installation